Diamondbacks - White Sox Prediction, Odds, Pick, How To Watch

 Why The Diamondbacks Could Cover The Spread

-The Diamondbacks have won seven of their last ten games, and the performances at the plate are a big reason why.
-They have scored 60 runs in the last ten games, good for six runs a game.
-On the season the Diamondbacks are 13th in runs scored, while sitting 13th in batting average, 14th in on-base percentage, and 17th in slugging.
+At the plate, the Diamondbacks did just enough yesterday to hold onto the win.
+The three runs were the lowest amount the Diamondbacks have scored in a victory since September 9th.
+On the season the Diamondbacks are 13th in runs scored, while sitting 13th in batting average, 15th in on-base percentage, and 16th in slugging.
+Corbin Carroll was the hero at the plate yesterday.
+In the last week, he is hitting .273 with a .304 on-base percentage.
+He has two doubles, and three RBIs in the time.
+Further, Carroll has stolen a base and scored six times in the last week.

 Christian Walker has been great as of late.
-He is hitting .474 in the last week with a .500 on-base percentage.
-He has hit a double, a triple, and three home runs in the last week.
-This has led to ten RBIs in the last week with seven runs scored.
+He is hitting .316 in the last week with a .364 on-base percentage.
+He has hit a triple, and three home runs in the last week.
+This has led to nine RBIs in the last week with six runs scored.
+Joining him in driving in runs is Tommy Pham.
+Pham is hitting just .176 in the last week and does not have an extra-base hit, but he does have four RBIs.
+He has also scored twice.
+Meanwhile, Geraldo Perdomo has scored five times in the last week while hitting .333 and having a .500 on-base percentage.

-Gabriel Moreno has also hitting well in the last week.
-He has hit .333 in the last week with a .381 on-base percentage.
-He has a double and four RBIs and two runs scored.
-Corbin Carroll is scoring a ton of runs as of late.
-He has scored eight times in the last week.
-Carroll is hitting .391 in the last week with a .417 on-base percentage.
-He has a double and a home run, helping to two RBIs.
-He has also stolen three bases in the last week.

-The Diamondbacks are hitting well in the last week, hitting .272 as a team with a .338 on-base percentage.
-They have hit six doubles and six home runs, leading to 33 RBIs and 34 runs scored.
-That is an expected total of just 26.7 runs.
+The Diamondbacks are not hitting the best over the past five games, hitting just .226, but they are making it work.
+They have scored 30 runs over the last week, but that is on an expectation of just 18.3 runs.
+They are making the most of every run-scoring opportunity, and that could clinch them the playoffs today.

 Why The White Sox Could Cover The Spread

-The White Sox need better pitching in this game to get the win.
-They have given up ten or more runs in four of the last ten games.
-In the year, the White Sox are 26th in team ERa while sitting 26th in WHIP and 19th in opponent batting average.
-Luis Patino will be on the mound today for the White Sox.
-He has made five appearances since joining the White Sox, all in reply.
-In that time he has pitched 13 innings, giving up five runs with four earned.
-That gives him a 2.77 ERA as a member of the team.
-He has had some command issues though, walking two or more batters in four of the five appearances.

-At the plate, the White Sox are 28th this year in runs scored, while sitting 23rd in batting average, 30th in on-base percentage, and 25th in slugging.
+The White Sox managed eight hits yesterday, but they could not figure out a way to score a run.
+At the plate this year, the White Sox are 28th in runs scored, while sitting 23rd in batting average, 30th in on-base percentage, and 25th in slugging.
 The hottest bat in the last week has been Eloy Jiminez.
 He is hitting .444 in the last week with a .474 on-base percentage.
-He has a home run and a double with four RBIs and four runs scored.
-Gavin Sheets is the only other player in the last week with over two RBIs.
-He has three in the last week but is hitting just .100 with a .267 on-base percentage.
-He has also scored one run.
+He has a home run and two doubles with four RBIs and three runs scored.
+Meanwhile, Elvis Andrus is the only other player with more than one RBI in the last week.
+He has two of them, while hitting .200 and hitting two doubles.

+There is hope for more run production though.
+Trayce Thompson is hitting well.
+He is hitting .308 in the last week with a .357 on-base percentage.
+He has a double and an RBI in that time as well.
+Further, Andrew Vaughn is getting on base a fair amount.
+He has a .316 on-base percentage in the last week, but he has scored just once.

 Final Diamondbacks-White Sox Prediction & Pick